neil-mc-m/code-school/week_2/README.md

 ### create a footer
 - create an footer on the bottom of the page with the same navigation menu placed within it
 - make the footer nav inline and add a search input.
+- wrap the search input in a form
+- submit the search form to itself using the 'get' method